Tony Visconti

 Anthony Edward Visconti (born April 24, 1944) is an American record producer, musician and singer.
-Since the late 1960s, he has worked with an array of performers.
+Since the late 1960s, he has worked with an array of performers, prominently David Bowie, and has earned three Grammy Awards.

 His first hit single was T. Rex's "Ride a White Swan" in 1970, the first of many hits in collaboration with Marc Bolan.
-Visconti's lengthiest involvement was with David Bowie: intermittently from the production and arrangement of Bowie's 1968 single "In the Heat of the Morning" / "London Bye Ta-Ta" to his final album Blackstar in 2016, Visconti produced and occasionally performed on many of Bowie's albums.
+Visconti's lengthiest involvement was with David Bowie: intermittently from 1968 to his final album Blackstar in 2016, Visconti produced and occasionally performed on many of Bowie's albums.
 Visconti's work on Blackstar was awarded the Grammy Award for Best Engineered Album, Non-Classical and his production of Angelique Kidjo's Djin Djin received the Grammy Award for Best Contemporary World Music Album.

 Early life

-Visconti was born in Brooklyn, New York, to parents of Italian descent.
+Visconti was born in Brooklyn, New York City, to parents of Italian descent.
 He started to play the ukulele when he was five years old and then learned guitar.
 He attended New Utrecht High School.
 Throughout his teenage years Visconti was involved with both a classical brass band (playing tuba) and a traditional orchestra (playing double bass), as well as playing rock-and-roll-oriented guitar, valuable experience that served him well in later years.
 By the age of 15, he had focused his efforts on playing in local Brooklyn bands.

 After leaving school he played guitar in a band called Ricardo & the Latineers in the Catskills; the band also included Artie Butler, later a leading arranger.
 In 1960, he played his first recording session and over the next few years became one of the leading guitarists in New York nightclubs.
 He played in lounge acts, including the Ned Harvey Band and the Speedy Garfin Band, before joining a touring version of the Crew-Cuts, where he met his future wife.
 As Tony and Siegrid, the pair released two singles; the first, "Long Hair", was a regional hit in New York in 1966, but they could not maintain its success.